Los Angeles Drug Crimes Attorney Near You

 • Fines as high as $20,000.

-In order to prove intent to sell, you must have also had enough of the drug to sell, and had the intent to sell.
+To prove intent to sell, you must have also had enough of the drug to sell and had the intent to sell.
 If the heroin or cocaine was divided into small bags, or if you were in possession of significant amounts of cash in smaller denominations, it will be easier for the prosecutor to show you intended to sell the drugs to others.
-It will also make the prosecutor’s job easier if you had scales in your possession or if your neighbors can say you have frequent visitors to your home, who only stay for a short period of time.
+It will also make the prosecutor’s job easier if you had scales in your possession or if your neighbors can say you have frequent visitors to your home, who only stay for a short time.

 Possession and Sale of Marijuana